Our Mission is Safety

 The threat of exposure to high levels of lead remains real for Americans living and working in unsafe conditions.

+Lead poisoning occurs when lead builds up in the body, often over a period of months or years.
 Research indicates about 500,000 U.S. children between the ages of 1 and 5 have blood lead levels above 5 micrograms per deciliter, the reference level at which the CDC recommends public health actions be initiated.
-Lead poisoning occurs when lead builds up in the body, often over a period of months or years.
-Children younger than 6 are especially vulnerable because their growing bodies absorb more lead than adults and their brains and nervous systems are more sensitive to the damaging effects of lead.
+Children under the age of 6 are especially vulnerable because their growing bodies absorb more lead than adults and because they tend to put their hands or other objects, which may be contaminated with lead dust, into their mouths.

-Furthermore, the signs and symptoms of lead poisoning often don't appear until dangerous amounts of lead have accumulated.
-Low levels of lead in blood have been shown to affect IQ, the ability to pay attention and academic achievement.
+The signs and symptoms of lead poisoning often don't appear until dangerous amounts of lead have accumulated.
+Even low levels of lead in blood have been shown to affect IQ, the ability to pay attention and academic achievement.
 At very high levels, lead poisoning can be fatal.
+The effects of lead exposure cannot be corrected.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.